ucfopen/Obojobo-Docs/releases/v3.3.2/authors/content_types.md

 Tags: `<table></table>`, `<tr></tr>`, `<th></th>`, `<td></td>`

-[`ObojoboDraft.Chunks.Table`](obo_reference.md#obojobodraftchunkstable) expects an un-nested textGroup of items equal to the number of rows times the number of columns.
+{{ 'Table' | obo_node }} expects an un-nested textGroup of items equal to the number of rows times the number of columns.

 ```xml
 <table>